opencinemac/occlib-py/zdocs/source/index.rst

    transparent after a while and you can focus on the content instead.

 Black sits at the top of the hierarchy.
 For instance, black suggests line lengths do not exceed 88 characters, where the default pep8 recommendation is 79.
-Illuscio code should conform to the Black preference of 88 characters.
+Open Cinema Collective code should conform to the Black preference of 88 characters.

 2. Lint
 -------